Dynatrace/perform-2022-hotday/advanced cloud platform monitoring_metrics_logs/lab-guide/content/05_fluentd/01_working_with_fluentd/index.md

      </filter>
 ```

-After you finish updates, similar to before, we need to delete the old fluentd pods:
+Just like before, we need to delete the old fluentd pods:

 ```bash
 kubectl delete pods -n nondynatrace -l app=fluentd-pipeline
 ```

-Check out the logs from the fluentd pod by finding the correct fluentd pod (the one in same node as nginx) with:
+Check out the logs by finding the correct fluentd pod (the one in same node as nginx) with:

 ```bash
 kubectl get pod -o=custom-columns=NODE:.spec.nodeName,NAME:.metadata.name --all-namespaces